hubertmassoni/hubertmassoni.github.io/_pages/about.md

 I am a 4th year PhD student in Economics at the University of Bologna, under the supervision of Profs.
 [Emanuele Campiglio](https://sites.google.com/site/ecampiglio/) and [Bruno Conte](https://brunoconteleite.github.io/).

-My research is about Climate Change, Trade, and Production Networks.
+My research is about the Environment, Trade, and Production Networks.

 I visited the Pompeu Fabra University in 2024 (jan-jun) and 2025 (jan-may).